Voidustries/Poly-EOL/README.md

 ![Poly](img/readme/Title.png)

 Poly is a web scraping program that allows automatic download of TV Shows from a subscribed RSS feed.
-Poly creates a database and keeps track of what you already have downloaded and does not download duplicates.
-Downloads will try for 1080p HEVC and then switch to 1080p or 720p.
+Poly creates a database to keep track of what you already have downloaded and does not download duplicates.
+Downloads will try for 1080p HEVC and then switch to 1080p or 720p after a specified number of attempts.

 ![Usage](img/readme/Usage.png)